joaen/node-editor-framework/README.md

     def update(self):
         '''
-         Update the node externally using this method
+        This method is used to update the node externally
         '''
         self._node_operation()

     def _create_inputs(self):